Rust in the Linux Kernel: Understanding the Current State and Future Direction

 - ✅ Is there a race condition here? (manual reasoning)

-- ✅ Did I correctly uphold the safety invariants documented in this unsafe block?
+- For the 2-5% unsafe code: Verify safety invariants documented in unsafe blocks

 “The majority of bugs (quantity, not quality and severity) we have are due to the stupid little corner cases in C that are totally gone in Rust.
 Things like simple overwrites of memory (not that Rust can catch all of these by far), error path cleanups, forgetting to check error values, and use-after-free mistakes.”